13 Things Only Extremely Frugal People Will Understand

 - What is Frugal Living and Is It For You?

 - Frugal Living in 2020

-13 Things Only a Complete Frugal Living Weirdo Would Understand:
+13 Things Only Extremely Frugal People Will Understand:

 We have an empty plastic salad container from a restaurant under our sink.
 I washed it to let my children use for messy projects.
 They had a great time digging in dinosaur dirt in that used container.
 I decided to wash it after and let them use it again and again!
 If something is gross than by all means throw it away, but if it is something that can be used for art, such as a toilet paper holder, then save it and make a fun pair of binoculars or search Pinterest for thousands of toilet paper holder crafts!

 I have heard of people washing and reusing baggies.
 I am afraid of germs so I am not comfortable with this and I use pyrex containers to limit the number of baggies we use.
 Find what works for your lifestyle and stick with it.

 Do you cringe at the thought of someone taking five tissues to blow their nose?
 Guilty!
 I only use one tissue at a time and then go back for another if I need it.
 I don’t automatically assume I need five every time I have a cold.
 It’s the simple rule of only using what you need as not to waste products, which waste your money.
 Now that is not to say, I haven’t gone through an entire box of tissue while being really sick, but take what you need and go back for more if you have to.
 And this goes for anything, not just tissue!!

 3. Frugal Living Peeps Understand Recycling

 Reduce, reuse, recycle.
 The thought of everything I take out to the trash being dumped into a landfill is mind-boggling.
 I feel guilty if I am out and about and there is no recycling bin.
 So I often carry that used plastic home with me, just so I don’t have to throw it away.
 Take care of your earth and your earth will take care of you!